bnaucler/khaler/README.md

 * RSVP via mutt pipe (the actual work)

 # Disclaimer
 Quick and dirty.
-Not even half done and full of bugs.
+About half done and full of bugs.
 Have fun!